Page fault

-In computing, a page fault (sometimes called PF or hard fault) is an exception that the memory management unit (MMU) raises when a process accesses a memory page without proper preparations.
+In computing, a page fault is an exception that the memory management unit (MMU) raises when a process accesses a memory page without proper preparations.
 Accessing the page requires a mapping to be added to the process's virtual address space.
-Besides, the actual page contents may need to be loaded from a backing store, such as a disk.
+Furthermore, the actual page contents may need to be loaded from a back-up, e.g. a disk.
 The MMU detects the page fault, but the operating system's kernel handles the exception by making the required page accessible in the physical memory or denying an illegal memory access.

 Valid page faults are common and necessary to increase the amount of memory available to programs in any operating system that uses virtual memory, such as Windows, macOS, and the Linux kernel.